hyperledger-labs/fabric-block-archiving/README-E2ETEST.md

 ## Running end-to-end tests

-We using [behave](https://behave.readthedocs.io/en/latest/) python package which is BDD (behaviour-driven development) for e2e testing. uses tests written in a natural language style, backed up by Python code.
+We are using [behave](https://behave.readthedocs.io/en/latest/) python package which is BDD (behaviour-driven development) for e2e testing and uses tests written in a natural language style, backed up by Python code.

 ### Prerequisites